typegoose/typegoose/docs/api/decorators/prop.md

 Accepts Type: `boolean`

-Set this to `true`, if the value should always be transformed to be UPPERCASE. <!--please dont change this to lowercase-->
+Set this to `true`, if the value should always be transformed to be UPPERCASE. <!--please don't change this to lowercase-->

 Example: